deusfinance/synchronizer-sdk/README.md

 ## Example

 You can find a plug-and-play example React app in the [example](/example) directory.
+Additionally, check out our partner [dSynths](https://github.com/dsynths/dsynths-app-v2) which has fully integrated our SDK into their exchange.

 ## Contribute